-Reports on VISTA Members’ progress will be due on a regular basis (exact deadlines TBD) to the ICVS project coordinator.
-The ICVS uses an online reporting system, IowaGrants.gov, to collect reports.
+Reports on VISTA Members’ progress will be due on a regular basis to the Volunteer Iowa VISTA Program Officer.
+Volunteer Iowa uses an online reporting system, IowaGrants.gov, to collect reports.
 All AmeriCorps VISTA members and site supervisors will be required to register in this system in order to enter and submit reports.
-These Progress Reports document volunteer recruitment and resource development, include narrative sections on challenges and highlights of service, and document progress under the specific categories outlined in the VAD.
+These Progress Reports document volunteer recruitment and resource development include narrative sections on challenges and highlights of service, and document progress under the specific categories outlined in the VAD.

-The ICVS supports not only this AmeriCorps VISTA project, but also many other national service and volunteer efforts throughout Iowa.
+Volunteer Iowa supports not only this AmeriCorps VISTA project, but also many other national service and volunteer efforts throughout Iowa.
 We see our VISTA host sites and members as partners in our work to promote service and volunteerism.
-Since we are a very small agency with staff located only in Des Moines, our VISTA host sites and members serve as our “eyes and ears” in communities throughout the state and we ask host sites to share with the ICVS additional potential partners or opportunities to expand our work.
-VISTA members and host sites are also expected to share information about the ICVS and our programs with the communities and clients they serve.
+Since we are a very small agency with staff located only in Des Moines, our VISTA host sites and members serve as our “eyes and ears” in communities throughout the state.
+We ask host sites to share with Volunteer Iowa any potential partners or opportunities to expand our work.
+VISTA members and host sites are also expected to share information about Volunteer Iowa and our programs with the communities and clients they serve.

 We also expect AmeriCorps members to participate in Days of Service, special days that highlight various volunteer efforts.
-ICVS VISTA members will be required to design and/or participate in a service event for Martin Luther King, Jr. Day of Service, held the third Monday in January each year, and AmeriCorps Week, typically held in the spring each year.
+Volunteer Iowa VISTA members will be required to design and/or participate in a service event for the Martin Luther King, Jr. Day of Service, held the third Monday in January each year, and AmeriCorps Week, typically held in the spring each year.

 Evaluation & Recognition

 Both members and supervisors will be required to complete a mid-term and an end-of-term evaluation.
-The ICVS should be notified immediately if performance problems arise before the end of term.
+Volunteer Iowa should be notified immediately if performance problems arise before the end of term.

-The ICVS Project Coordinator and/or other designees from the ICVS will make at least one site visit to the host agency during the VISTA member’s term of service.
+The Volunteer Iowa VISTA Program Officer and/or other designees from Volunteer Iowa will make at least one site visit to the host agency during the VISTA member’s term of service.
 These visits will help to ensure compliance with VISTA regulations but also provide host sites an opportunity to demonstrate what has been accomplished due to the service of a VISTA Member at their site.
 The site supervisor and the VISTA Member must participate in these visits, but other host agency staff, clients, and/or board members may also be made available to discuss the impact of the VISTA.

 Host sites should also consider what they can do to recognize and thank VISTA Members for their service.
-The ICVS also makes every effort to support other member gatherings and recognition opportunities.
+Volunteer Iowa also makes every effort to support other member gatherings and recognition opportunities.

 • VISTA Campus: http://vistacampus.org/